 This course is an introduction to computers that reviews computer hardware and software concepts such as equipment, operations, communications, programming and their past, present and future impact on society.
 Topics include computer hardware, various types of computer software, communication technologies and program development using computers to execute software packages and/or to write simple programs.
 Upon completion, students should be able to describe and use the major components of selected computer software and hardware.
-(F, Sp, Su)
+Code B. (F, Sp, Su)

-CIS 146 Microcomputer Applications
+CIS 146 Microcomputer Applications.
+3 hrs.

-Prerequisite: Keyboarding skills recommended Code B
+PREREQUISITE: Keyboarding skills recommended

 This course is an introduction to the most common microcomputer software applications.
 These software packages should include typical features of applications, such as word processing, spreadsheets, database management, and presentation software.
 Upon completion, students will be able to utilize selected features of these packages.
-(F, Sp, Su)
+Code B. (F, Sp, Su)

-CIS 150 Introduction to Computer Logic and Programming
+CIS 150 Introduction to Computer Logic and Programming.
+3 hrs. $\square$

-3 semester hours Prerequisite: CIS 146 or equivalent background Code C
+PREREQUISITE: CIS 146 or equivalent background

-This course includes logic, design and problem solving techniques used by programmers and analysts in addressing and solving common programming and computing problems.
+This course includes logic, design and problem-solving techniques used by programmers and analysts in addressing and solving common programming and computing problems.
 The most commonly used techniques of flowcharts, structure charts, and pseudocode will be covered and students will be expected to apply the techniques to designated situations and problems.
-(F, Sp, Su)
+Code C. (F, Sp, Su)